-In the latest version of its style manual, the APA states its position on the use of sensitive language:
+In the latest version of its style manual, the APA states its commitment to bias-free language:

-As an organization, APA is committed both to science and to the fair treatment of individuals and groups, and this policy requires that authors who write for APA publication avoid perpetuating demeaning attitudes and biased assumptions about people in their writing.

-Constructions that might imply bias against persons on the basis of gender, sexual orientation, racial or ethnic group, disability, or age are unacceptable.
-(APA, 2010, p.
-71)
+As an organization, APA is committed both to the advancement of science and the fair treatment of individuals and groups.
+These principles require that authors and students who use APA Style avoid perpetuating demeaning attitudes in their writing.
+It is unacceptable to use constructions that might imply prejudicial beliefs or perpetuate biased assumptions against persons on the basis of age, disability, gender, participation in research, racial or ethnic identity, sexual orientation, socioeconomic status, or some combination of these or other personal factors (e.g., marital status, immigration status, religion).
+Instead, authors should use affirming and inclusive language.
+(APA, 2020, p.
+131)

 This requires several things of you as an author.
 First, you should aim to describe things at the appropriate level of specificity.
-Using man to refer to all human beings simply is not as accurate or specific as the phrase men and women.
+Using man to refer to all human beings simply is not as accurate or specific as the word human or the phrase men and women.
 It also asks that you use terms and labels that people prefer to call themselves.
 Because such terms may change over time, it is important to keep up-to-date on the current acceptable terminology.
 Avoiding labels whenever possible is generally desirable because it helps prevent us from making unwarranted generalizations about those groups.
 The final and most important lesson to take from this is that all authors should carefully check their work for unintended meanings and implications.
 For example, it may seem innocent enough to refer to an unknown nurse as she, but it also may imply to the reader that only women are nurses.
 These kinds of implications are both unnecessary and undesirable.
+When in doubt about the gender of a particular person, when using a non-gender-specific example, or when one wishes to be gender-inclusive, it is acceptable to use they as a singular pronoun.